 (5) Local laws made under this section are required to be confirmed by the Governor before being published in the Gazette and laid before each House of Parliament and shall be prepared or adopted with the necessary modifications but otherwise subject to the same procedures and requirements as if prepared or adopted by the local government under and for the purposes of the provisions of the Local Government Act 1995.

 [Section 56 amended by No. 21 of 1988 s.
 30; No. 14 of 1996 s.
-4.]
+4; No. 52 of 2006 s.
+6.]

 57. Inconsistency of by-laws with regulations